Labour Day and May Day Events 2023

-Labour Day/May Day provides us an opportunity to gather each year to acknowledge and celebrate the struggle, collective action and strength shown by our fellow unionists throughout history, which have led to the improved wages and conditions we have today.
+Labour Day/May Day provides us an opportunity to celebrate the struggle, collective action and strength shown by our fellow unionists throughout history, which have led to the improved wages and conditions we have today.

 It is also a reminder that we must stay vigilant and continue to work as a collective to protect and improve those conditions going into the future.